SERPs are getting more competitive.

 The problem is the Law of Shitty Clickthroughs.

 However, things don’t quite work out so swimmingly when we’ve passed saturation.
+Digital marketing and especially inbound marketing has changed all that.
+Forever.

 Thus, the Law of Shitty Clickthroughs: